eya-harbaoui/Web_Scraping_Automation_NLP/README.md

 MERN Stack: The project includes a web interface created using the MERN (MongoDB, Express.js, React, Node.js) stack.
 This interface allows users to visualize and interact with the scraped financial article data.

-# Getting Started
-To get started with this project, follow these steps:

-Clone this repository to your local machine.

 Install the required dependencies mentioned in the project's documentation.